 Advanced instruction in the Macintosh computer environment, including software and peripheral devices.
 Instruction in image manipulation and editing still video images for the web, CD, DVD, and portable interface devices.
+BFA majors only.
 CR/NC only.
 Pre: 365, 365L, and 366; or consent.
 Co-requisite: 465.

 Advanced study of digital media for graphic designers.
 Focuses on skills and specific technical information to complement material covered in 467.
+BFA majors only.
 CR/NC only.
 Pre: 465 and 465L and 466.
 Co-requisite: 467.
 (Spring only)

 Individual and team investigations of complex problems in graphic design.
 Emphasis on projects with actual clients (when available) and/or independent investigations addressing advanced and current questions in the graphic design field.
 BFA majors only.
 ART majors only.
 A-F only.
 Pre: with a minimum grade of B- for (465 and 466) and credit for 465L.
 (Spring only)

 Selected topics in art.
 A critique-based course with emphasis on the development of critical analysis, artistic research, and practice.
 Repeatable six times.
 ART majors only.
 A-F only.
 Pre: consent.

 Examines processes of inquiry and experimentation within studio practice.
 Students explore a range of research methods as a way to challenge habitual methodologies and expand notions of art and art making.
 A-F only.
 (Fall only)